Friday, August 13, 2010

 In the previous article, I mentioned some of the non-metal add-ons that went to the construction of the squat racks.
 Generally, they're there to avoid the metal-to-metal banging as you return (or drop) the barbell on the squat rack.
 Here's a brief explanation for their use.

 • Rubber Garden Hose - Rubber coats the barbell catch and provides traction so the barbell bar doesn't roll as easily.
-Additionally, it provides traction to your hands should you use the steel pipe as handle bars for dips (warning: you need to put a heavy barbell on the safety bars as counterweight, when performing dips on these racks).
+Additionally, it provides traction to your hands should you use the steel pipe as handle bars for dips.

 • Rubber Tube Caps - For safety purposes, cover exposed bolt ends (the threaded part) with rubber tube caps.
 These can easily be found in hardware or garden supply stores and are used to provide footing for the bottom of the legs of garden furniture.